khandmo/resume_projects/README.md

 The Nuggets game was a group project which required the students to create a playable game in which the user quests to collect as much "gold" (labeled as asterisks) in a given initialized map.
-The game is multiplayer and accepts up to 24 players and one spectator, with the winner of game having collected the most gold.
-I personally implemented the gameClient and display folders in the game files.
+The game is multiplayer and accepts up to 24 players and one spectator, with the winner of game having collected the most gold. **I personally implemented the gameClient and display folders of code in the game files.**

 ## Tiny Search Engine (C)